bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 client.getBooleanValue("my-flag", false);
 ```

-Returns the feature's enabled state.
+Returns the flag's enabled state.
 This is the most common use case for flags.

 #### String Resolution